bgplab/isis/docs/basic/6-level-2.md

 [^LM]: The Cisco 2500 router had up to 16 MB of memory.
 Most modern routers have at least 8 GB of (much faster) RAM.

 !!! tip
     In a follow-up lab exercise, we'll discuss the details of multi-level routing.
-Today, we'll focus on the implications of using level-1 and level-2 routing on the same devices.
+Today, we'll focus on the implications of using single-area level-1 and level-2 routing on the same devices.

 The IS-IS multi-level routing rules are simple:

-* An area is a contiguous set of routers with NETs that differ only in system IDs (everything left of the system ID is the same).
+* An area is a contiguous set of routers with NETs that differ only in system IDs (everything left of the system ID is the same)[^MA].
 * Level-1 (intra-area) routers know the topology of their area but not what's in other areas.
 * Level-2 (inter-area) routers know the inter-area topology but not the details of individual areas.
 * Level-1-2 routers are like OSPF Area Border Routers.
 They know the topology of their area[^SA] and the inter-area topology.
 They also summarize intra-area reachability information (prefixes and costs) and advertise them into the inter-area topology (similar to what OSPF ABRs do).
 * Contrary to OSPF (where an interface belongs to a single area), IS-IS routers could establish level-1 and level-2 adjacencies over the same interface.
 * Level-1 routing and level-2 routing are entirely separate.
 While they use a shared adjacency[^SHALSP], they use different topology databases.

+[^MA]: This is an over-simplified definition that ignores the IS-IS *area merging* functionality, where an IS-IS router with NETs from multiple areas joins those areas into a single L1 domain.

 [^SA]: Contrary to OSPF, an IS-IS router can belong to a single area (ignoring the overlapping areas exception).